dataaxiom/ghcr-cleanup-action/README.md

 ### Define the action

 The most basic setup with no delete or keep options deletes all untagged images from the repository.
-Untagged here means a top-level container image, not the underlying parts of a multi-architecture image (which also appear as untagged packages).
+Deleting a multi-architecture image will also delete the underlying child images.

 To get started add an action definition to a workflow file.